mbouassa/SalesAIAssistant/README.md

 - **Solutions**: Parallelize intent checks with a single multi-label classifier; use streaming or local TTS (Piper, Coqui)

 ### 👁️ No Vision (VLM)
-- AI can't "see" the screen—relies on DOM text extraction only
+- AI can't "see" the screen, relies on DOM text extraction only
 - Misses visual context: images, charts, layout, colors, popups
 - **Solution**: Add screenshot → GPT-4V/Claude Vision pipeline for richer understanding